-Trump discusses migration with new Mexican president
+Trump, new Mexican president discuss migration but not wall

-WASHINGTON (AP) — The White House says President Donald Trump and the new leader of Mexico discussed the "positive relations" between the countries in a phone call this week.
+WASHINGTON (AP) — The White House says President Donald Trump and the new leader of Mexico discussed "positive relations" between the two countries in a phone call this week.
+But Mexican President Andres Manuel Lopez Obrador told reporters that he and Trump have never discussed the contentious topic of the border wall.

+Lopez Obrador's statement Thursday came less than an hour after Trump asserted in a tweet that Mexico was paying for the border wall through the savings the U.S. garnered in the renegotiated free trade agreement with Mexico and Canada.

+The two leaders spoke by phone Wednesday about immigration and Lopez Obrador's push for a Marshall Plan-like effort to spur economic development in Central America.

+The Mexican leader said the possibility of a visit to Washington was raised, but he didn't think it was realistic until there was at least a draft agreement about investment in Central America.

-Press secretary Sarah Huckabee Sanders said Thursday in a statement that Trump and Mexican President Andres Manuel Lopez Obrador spoke Wednesday and "discussed the need to address illegal migration from Central America to the United States."
+White House Press secretary Sarah Huckabee Sanders said in a statement that Trump and Lopez Obrador "discussed the need to address illegal migration from Central America to the United States."

 The two countries have been working to find a solution for the caravans of Central American migrants traversing through Mexico in hopes of seeking asylum in the U.S.